 - Combination: You can also choose to use both methods of connecting the batteries and opt for the combination.
 If you choose to use the combination method you can increase the amps per hour, the voltage, and the capacity.

-Before you can figure out how many solar panels you are going to need, there are a few things to look at.
+Before you can figure out how many solar panels you are going to need, there are a couple of things to look at: how much electricity your household uses and your reasoning for switching to solar.

-Your reasoning for switching to solar: Do you want to minimize your carbon footprint?
+Why are you switching to solar?
+Do you want to minimize your carbon footprint?
 Receive a return from the electric company?
 Save a little money?
 Become self-sufficient?

 - The climate and the amount of peak sunlight that is available in your area.